Dear Friends and Colleagues,

 It is our great pleasure to invite you to the 19th International Symposium on Pediatric Neuro-Oncology (ISPNO), which will take place in Karuizawa, Japan in December 2020.

 The very first ISPNO was held in Tokyo, Japan in 1986.
 The ISPNO has since become the most prominent and distinguished scientific meeting in the field of pediatric neuro-oncology and now it comes back to where it all started.
 ISPNO2020 covers virtually all aspects of pediatric neuro-oncology, including diagnosis, clinical trials, novel treatment, basic and translational researches, neuroradiology, psychology, quality of life, nursing and patients’ care.
 Pediatric neuro-oncology has seen the explosion of new developments in the last decade, relishing the technological advancement of molecular genetics.
 Molecular classification and translational researches are now an integrated part of clinical practices.
 Where do we go from here?
 ISPNO2020 will be the opportunity to discuss and work together towards the next steps.

-The symposium venue will be the Karuizawa Prince Hotel West.
 Karuizawa is a popular mountain resort, originally promoted by a Canadian missionary Alexander Croft Shaw, who was fascinated by its rich nature and climate, which he felt was similar to his hometown in Toronto.
 Karuizawa is located at the foot of the magnificent Mt.
 Asama, and as a part of a National Park, its forests, waters and volcanic landscape offers a cozy secluded atmosphere for the meeting, away from the hustle and bustle of the city.
-It also offers various sports facilities: golf, tennis and horse-back riding in particular.
+It also offers great winter resort, particularly for skiing.